 In the United Kingdom, polygraph test results aren’t usually admissible in court.
 They will never be accepted as evidence in a criminal trial, and their use in civil proceedings is limited.

-The legal systems in some countries do permit the use of lie detector results in court.
+The legal systems in some countries do permit the use of lie detector test results in court.
 Still, most of the time, these tests have to be administered by law enforcement.
-In this way, polygraph reports are our exception to our usual standard.
+In this way, polygraph reports are an exception to our usual standards.